russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 }
 ```

-When we first ran the Logic App, this is an example of the output that was passed onto the next task:
+When we first ran the Azure Logic App, this is an example of the output that was passed onto the following task:

 ```json
 {